raviraina/mchacks8-project/README.md

 The stock is given a score and is graded on 9 based on ratio ranges we set.
-The app posts statistics along with one of three messages: there is a potential short squeeze opportunity, there is no opportunity (the stock's ratios are healthy) or there is no way of knowing on way or the other.
+The app posts statistics along with one of three messages: there is a potential short squeeze opportunity, there is no opportunity (the stock's ratios are healthy) or there is no way of knowing one way or the other.

 * Disclaimer: we are not financial advisors.
 None of the information this platform provides should be taken seriously, nor should it be used to make investment decisions.